-Mike is the Man
+Mike Is the Man

 Best known for his work in Faith No More, Mike Patton has done many different and diverse musical projects.
-After the disbandment of Faith No More in 1998 Patton went on an absolute artistic and musical rampage, forming bands like Fantomas and Tomahawk and helping start Ipecac Recordings.
+After the disbandment of Faith No More in 1998, Patton went on an absolute artistic and musical rampage, forming bands like Fantomas and Tomahawk, and helping start Ipecac Recordings.

 Formed after Faith No More's breakup in the late nineties, Tomahawk is an eclectic group of great musicians fusing experimental music with progressive rock and alternative.
-Tomahawk features main songwriter Duane Denison on guitar from the criminally underrated The Jesus Lizard.
+Tomahawk features the main songwriter Duane Denison on guitar from the criminally underrated The Jesus Lizard.

 Tomahawk also features the drumming of John Stainer who played in the New York City post-hardcore band Helmet, an all-time favorite of mine.
 Kevin Rutmanis filled out the group on bass who previously had played with the Melvins.
 Trevor Dunn from Mr. Bungle later came to play bass after the departure of Rutmanis.